Economics / Social Science

 Auto-generated episode summary and bullet-point takeaways.
 Ideal for show notes or personal reference.

-Download as plain text, timestamped subtitles, or WebVTT captions.
+Download as a formatted PDF, plain text, timestamped subtitles, or WebVTT captions.
 All formats included free.

 Can I get a Freakonomics Radio transcript for free?

 Yes.
-Podtyper offers 30 minutes of free transcription per month with no credit card required.
+Sign up free and get your first 30 minutes of transcription with no credit card required.
 Paste any Freakonomics Radio episode URL and download the transcript.

 Typically 2–4 minutes regardless of episode length.
 A 3-hour episode usually completes in under 4 minutes.